systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial_amma_2_200131.md

 ![alt](images/image_55.png)
 ![alt](images/image_127.png)

-*	You can choose the metabolite data set from “Identified”, “Annotated” and “Unknown”.
+*	You can choose the metabolite data set from “Ref. matched”, “Suggested” and “Unknown”.
 *	Finally, click the Done button.

 Output of the PCA